 1. Uttanasana (Standing Forward Bend)

-The practice of Uttanasana improves blood circulation in the body.
-This asana works best in removing any blocked channels and tension present in the body.
-By daily practice of Uttanasana will be relief in the sinuses, as well as other diseases related to the breath.
-With the help of this asana, the neck and spinal cord are stretched and also decongests nasal cavities.
+The practice of Uttanasana increasing blood flow to the head.
+It also works best in removing any blocked channels and tension present in the body.
+Uttanasana’s neck and spinal cord stretch could also help decongests nasal cavities.

 - First of all, Stand up straight to do it.